uc-cdis/gen3.org/content/resources/user/analyze-data.md

 ## 5. Jupyter Notebook Demos
 ***
-Below we list a few jupyter notebooks which show how to get started with the SDK and how to analyze datasets that are stored on Gen3 data commons
+Below we list a few jupyter notebooks which show how to get started with the SDK and how to analyze datasets that are stored on Gen3 data commons.
+When done working on the Jupyter server, we strongly encourage users to shut down the Jupyter server via `ctrl + c` in the VM or use the 'quit' button in the workspace.

 1. How to get started using the Gen3 SDK with the ["Gen3_authentication notebook"](Gen3_authentication.ipynb)
 This jupyter python3 notebook should be run in the workspace of the [gen3.datacommons.io](gen3.datacommons.io.).